urakubo/UNI-EM/README.md

 	- [CPU & GPU version (Ver0.92; 2,166 MB)](https://bit.ly/2VFvaDS)

 - Release summary:
 	- Compatibility with both tensorflow1.X and 2.X.
-It now works also on NVIDIA Ampere GPUS (RTX30X0, etc).
+UNI-EM thus works on NVIDIA Ampere GPUs (RTX30X0, etc) that require >TF2.4/cuda11.0.
 		- Caution: FFN model in TF2 is not identical to that in TF1.
 Trained model using TF1 cannot be used for further training or inference in TF2.
 	- Revision of documents for FFNs.
 	- Bug fix (Tensorboard, 2D/3D watersheds, Filetypes of 2D CNN inference, etc).